-As deeply colored and glossy as black pearls, tiny uncooked black beluga lentils really do look a lot like their namesake, beluga caviar.
-They taste nothing like caviar though, with a flavor that is earthy, nutty and satisfying.
+As deeply colored and glossy as black pearls, tiny uncooked black lentils have a flavor that is earthy, nutty and satisfying.

 This time around, we added a generous amount of our favorite dried porcini mushrooms to the simmering lentils, along with the deeply flavored soaking liquid used to reconstitute the mushrooms.
 The robust, woodsy taste of the mushrooms melded so well with the lentils that we’ll be using this recipe again and again.

-Grilled Salmon with Black Beluga Lentil & Mushroom Salad
+Grilled Salmon with Black Lentil & Mushroom Salad

 - 4 fresh salmon steaks or fillets, about 6 oz each